Who is Pass the Olives?

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so I can recognize and approve any follow-up comments automatically.

 If you register on my website, I store the personal information you provide in your user profile.
 You can see, edit, or delete your personal information at any time —except you cannot change your username unless you delete your account and then re-register with a new username.
-I can also see and edit that information.

 What rights you have over your data